Note: To get the most from our ACCA TX Flashcards – browse them from Left to Right

 • Shares from the share pool

-A painting is a chattel and if the cost of the painting was less than £6,000, then in addition to the normal gains computation a maximum gain figure would also be computed using the following calculation:
+A painting is a non-wasting chattel and as the cost of the painting was less than £6,000, then in addition to the normal gains computation a maximum gain figure would also be computed using the following calculation: (Sale Proceeds – £6,000) x 5/3.

-The allowable cost will be computed by taking the following proportion of the original total allowable cost of the plot of land:
+The allowable cost will be calculated by taking the following proportion of the original total allowable cost of the plot of land:

-On a no gain / no loss basis which means at the transferor’s cost.
+On a no gain / no loss basis which means that the transferee (recipient) takes over the transferor’s (donor’s) cost.

 For CGT purposes the asset is transferred at its open market value of £100,000.